 A Building Safer Communities forum will be held early in the initiative to consider local crime and community safety issues and to inform future activity.
 Based on the issues discussed at the forum and other consultation and analysis, the Action Group will develop an agreed common goal, proposed activities to achieve the goal and an evaluation method to be used throughout the initiative to measure ongoing and overall success.

 This illustration shows the key stages to setting up a strong initiative.

 Funding is provided through a targeted grant process open to selected priority communities, which have been identified based on an analysis of crime and social data.

 The Brimbank, Hume and Melton local government areas were approved for funding through Round 1.
 Action Groups have been established in each municipality comprising local and state government representatives, Victoria Police and community organisations.
-These groups are in the process of considering local crime and safety needs to agree on a focus for activity over the period to June 2024, following a Building Safer Communities forum in each area.
+Following a Building Safer Communities forum in each area, the Action Groups have considered local crime and safety needs and established common goals, and are now developing activities for the period to June 2024.